-- This drug does not stop the spread of diseases like HIV or hepatitis that are passed through blood or having sex.
-Do not have any kind of sex without using a latex or polyurethane condom.
-Do not share needles or other things like toothbrushes or razors.
-Talk with your doctor.
+- This drug does not stop the spread of diseases like HIV or hepatitis that are passed through having sex.
+Be sure your child does not have any kind of sex without using a latex or polyurethane condom.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.